-At Ascent Children’s Health Services, we work with many families whose children are diagnosed with spina bifida.
+At Ascent Children’s Health Services in Arkansas, we work with many families whose children are diagnosed with spina bifida.
 Our expert team of therapists, doctors, psychiatrists, and caregivers have helped countless children with this disorder and are ready to help you and your family plan for your child’s future.

 Why Seek Treatment for Spina Bifida?

 Spina bifida often requires surgical intervention in order to correct the improperly formed spinal cord and place the nerves and other delicate matter back inside the spinal column.
 Treatment does not end with surgery, though.
 Certain types of spina bifida cause lasting, irreparable nerve damage.
 In all cases of spina bifida, a multidisciplinary team composed of pediatric specialists, physicians, nurses, therapists, and caregivers will be of great benefit to the child and improve his or her chances at developing the necessary skills to be as independent as possible in daily life.